space-santa/lalamachine/README.md

 lalamachine is just another music player.
 It features:

 * A library with nice filter and search functionality.
-* Playlists which can be --burned to CD or-- exported into a folder.
+* Playlists which can be exported into a folder.
 * Automatic playlists

+There is the option to burn a playlist using K3B.
+But I don't have a disk-drive anymore so I can't continue to support that.

 [User documentation can be found in the wiki.](https://bitbucket.org/r-mean/lalamachine/wiki/Home)